emoncms/usefulscripts/readme.md

 Useful scripts for managing your emoncms installation.

+## Update Emoncms

+`update_emoncms.sh` script can be used to update Emoncms, this script pulls the latest chages from Emoncms GitHub and Emoncms Modules repos.
+The script assumes Emoncms path `/var/www/html/emoncms` edit to match your setup.
+Contribuited by @pb66 (Paul) [see forum thread](https://community.openenergymonitor.org/t/emoncms-9-8-3-released-to-emonpi-stable-branch/3759/6).

 ## Backup/Replication

 This is a tool for backing up the data in an emoncms.org account or other remote emoncms server to a local computer.
 It can be used with or without a local installation of emoncms.
 To use, open Backup/backup.php in a text editor.

 - Set $remote_server and $remote_apikey to correspond to the remote emoncms account you wish to download from.
 - Set $link\_to\_local\_emoncms to true if you wish to access your data within a local installation of emoncms.
 Set $local\_emoncms\_location and $local\_emoncms\_userid to link to your local emoncms installation.